m1rr0r343/m1rr0r343/README.md

-- 👋 Hi, I’m @m1rr0r343
+- 👋 Hi, I’m @m1rr0r343 or simple Julius😜

-- 👀 I’m interested in ...
+  - I am a mechatronics engineer and cybersecurity student from germany.
-  - Cybersecurity
+  > If you want to get in contact with me or ask some questions, reach out to me on mailto:contact@juliusmuehlich.com

-  - mechatronics
+- 👀 I’m also interested in ...
   - productivity
   - 3d-printing
   > 3d models are uploaded to [Thingiverse](https://www.thingiverse.com/m1rr0r343/designs).